PawelDefee/AstroZaur-linux-port/README.md

 	* Linux system functions used improperly (scandir)
 	* Out-of-bounds access for memory buffers in pixel blitting functions
 	* Invalid pointer access in font handling functions

+* The LFS patch at:

+			./patches/luafilesystem-master.patch

+	that corrects the following defects:
+	* Compilation when client Lua runtime is statically linked with the executable